 TRIBAL LEADERS CONFERENCE CENTER

-The addition of the Stanley R. Crooks Tribal Leaders Conference Center and multistory connection between the historic main house and Revolutionary era carriage house structures, will transform NIGA's headquarters from primarily office space to a prime conference-meeting center for legislative activities on Capitol Hill.
-The Tribal Leaders Conference Center will have a seating capacity of 147 people and will have an open link to a landscaped terrace for outdoor events.
+The addition of the Stanley R. Crooks Tribal Leader Conference Center and multistory connection, between the historic main house and Revolutionary era carriage house structures, will transform NIGA's headquarters from primarily office space to a prime conference-meeting center for legislative activities on Capitol Hill.
+The second floor Board Room has a spacious balcony that overlooks the Conference Room courtyard, which is perfect for your outdoor events.

 Generous funding of this project has been provided by the Shakopee Mdewakanton Sioux Tribe whose $100,000 matching grant pledge started the initial fundraising drive.

 Listed in a National Register Historic District in 1976, the elegant Watterston House is a significant part of the Capitol Hill neighborhood’s history.
 Capitol Hill, known for its rich collection of nineteenth and early twentieth century residential structures and proximity to such important public buildings as the Capitol, the Supreme Court, and the Library of Congress, is one of the most influential areas to own property in our Nation’s Capital.
 The Watterston House is a fine example of an early nineteenth century stately Federal townhouse “on the Hill.”